Hyde Park - one of London's eight magnificent Royal Parks

 course the Princess Diana Playground is great for families with

-Speakers' Corner: a traditional site for public speeches and debates since the 1800's when protests and demonstrations took place in Hyde Park.
+Speakers' Corner: a famous, traditional site for public speeches and debates since the 1800's when protests and demonstrations took place in Hyde Park.
 Historic figures such as Karl Marx, Vladimir Lenin and George Orwell were known to often use the area to speak to the gathered crowds and exercise their right to free speech.
 On a Sunday morning, it is not unusual to find hordes of people converging on Speakers' Corner to listen to enthusiasts expounding their views on the latest issues of the day.
 Anyone can turn up unannounced to speak on any subject, as long as the police consider their speeches lawful.

 Wildlife: Hyde Park provides a unique habitat for a diverse

 variety of species of flora and fauna and positive changes in

 management practices have encouraged new species to adopt the park

 as their new home!
 The creation of the meadow area gives a flavour

 of how Hyde Park once looked in the past and this area has become

 more diverse year on year since its creation and of special delight